handsontable/hyperformula/docs/README.md

 docs                            # All documentation files ├── .vuepress                   # All VuePress files
 │   ├── components              # Vue components
 │   ├── dist                    # The docs' output.
-The docs and the API reference are built into this folder.
+Both the docs and the API reference are built into this folder.
 │   ├── public                  # Public assets
 │   ├── styles                  # Style-related files
 │   ├── subtheme                # Subtheme files